phoenix-rtos/phoenix-rtos-doc/devices/interface.md

 receives contains information to which `oid` (object ID) it has been sent.
 This enables the driver to recognize to which special file message has been addressed.

-If the system does not have a root filesystem, a port can be registered within Phoenix native filesystem by using syscall
+If the system does not have a root filesystem, a port can be registered within Feniks native filesystem by using syscall

 ```c